leekgroup/recount/README.md

 recount
 =======

-Explore and download data from the recount project available at the [recount website](https://jhubiostatistics.shinyapps.io/recount/).
+Explore and download data from the recount project available at the [recount2 website](https://jhubiostatistics.shinyapps.io/recount/).
 Using the `recount` package you can download _RangedSummarizedExperiment_ objects at the gene, exon or exon-exon junctions level, the raw counts, the phenotype metadata used, the urls to the sample coverage bigWig files or the mean coverage bigWig file for a particular study.
 The _RangedSummarizedExperiment_ objects can be used by different packages for performing differential expression analysis.
 Using [derfinder](http://bioconductor.org/packages/derfinder) you can perform annotation-agnostic differential expression analyses with the data from the recount project.

 For more information about `recount` check the vignettes.